 NGSS is operated by the multi-award winning non-profit organization, Project Green Schools, Inc. (PGS), a nationally recognized organization based in Massachusetts.
 Building on its reputation as a national leader in student recognition, Green Schools launched NGSS in 2012 as a way to bring a more formal structure to the student recognition process for environmental service.
 Project Green Schools is one of most respected environmental education organizations in the country when it comes to youth development.

 Description: National Green Schools Society provides a structured chapter-based program for high-achieving, environmentally focused students to create extraordinary impact in schools, organizations, and communities while getting the recognition they deserve on a state and national level.
 The NGSS program develops bright, civic-minded, environmentally literate citizens.
 By establishing a NGSS chapter in your school, students in grades 2 through 12 will advance their passion for preserving the environment through environmental service projects, leadership, and activism.
-100-300 Green Student Leaders [Gr 2-12] are recognized annually for their accomplishments in the form of National Green Schools Society Certificates, Pins [Bronze, Silver, Gold], and Honor stoles based on their level of entry and accomplishments with this nationally-recognized program
+100-300 Green Student Leaders [Gr 2-12] are recognized annually for their accomplishments in the form of National Green Schools Society Certificates, Pins [Bronze, Silver, Gold], and Honor stoles based on their accomplishments with this nationally-recognized program

 Essentially, this is the formula: